Today, we finally took possession of the van.

 According to our Cost and Labor analysis, we need 325 man-hours to get done with the conversion.
 That’s probably optimistic, so let’s say 400 man-hours (still optimistic but what the heck) over 6 months (before winter) that gives us 67 hours per month.
 With work and mountain biking, it’s unlikely that we can spend that much time on the van… so the project might extend up to early 2017.

 There is a logical sequence for the conversion: for example the awning must be installed before the insulation (for access); electrical wires after the insulation; and so on.
-We set up our Work and Material planning page to ensure we do everything in the right order and also to make sure we have all the products in hand when it’s time to do a specific task.
+We set up a plan to ensure we do everything in the right order and also to make sure we have all the products in hand when it’s time to do a specific task.
 We don’t want any delay.